midtown-ai/glossary/glossary/s.md

 # Small Language Model
 # SLM

- A version of the language model
+ A version of the language model that can be deployed on devices (such as cellphones or computer desktops).
+ They often have less than a 10 billion parameters.

- See also [S], ...
+ See also [S], [Large Language Model]

 # Snorkel Program